Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

 2. There are two ways of installing a Custom Socket - one is using your local files and the second one is by using a URL.

-    To install Custom Socket from url do:
+    To install the Custom Socket from url do:

         syncano sockets install https://raw.githubusercontent.com/Syncano/custom-socket-hello-world/master/socket.yml --name hello_world

-    In such scenario - you do not even need to clone the repository to your local machine.
-The `--name` parameter and name here are needed - because under the hood, empty Custom Socket is created - and code fetching from repository is done asynchronously in the second step.
+    In this scenario - you do not even need to clone the repository to your local machine.
+The `--name` parameter and name here are needed - because under the hood, an empty Custom Socket is created - and fetching code from the repository is done asynchronously in the second step.

     To install Custom Socket from local files do: